simonewebdesign/homebrew-tap/README.md

 ![brew test-bot](https://github.com/simonewebdesign/homebrew-tap/workflows/brew%20test-bot/badge.svg)

-This is a Homebrew [tap](https://github.com/Homebrew/brew/blob/master/docs/How-to-Create-and-Maintain-a-Tap.md) repository that provides the formula for [`elm-new`](https://github.com/simonewebdesign/elm-new).
+This is a Homebrew [tap](https://github.com/Homebrew/brew/blob/master/docs/How-to-Create-and-Maintain-a-Tap.md) repository that provides a few formulas (i.e. package definitions).

-In other words, it lets you install [`elm-new`](https://github.com/simonewebdesign/elm-new) like this:
+In other words, it lets you install tools such as [`elm-new`](https://github.com/simonewebdesign/elm-new) like this:

     brew install simonewebdesign/tap/elm-new